-This 75-minute exam will cover all material from the first half of the course- i.e., from "Motivation" to "Leadership II, including content covered in class (not just what is on the slides but also in-class discussions and handouts) and readings, until and including the material covered on October 6.
+This 50-minute exam will cover all of material in the "Motivation" topics, including content covered in class and readings, until and including the material covered on October 19.
 The exam will be a combination of multiple choice and written answers.
+Students may not use iPods, iPads, computers, books or notes during tests.
+In other words, this is a closed book exam.